naruas/react-pt/README.md

 ## How to use
 - ``git clone https://github.com/naruas/react-pt.git`` - Clone the project
 - ``npm install`` - Install the dependency
-- ``npm start``  - Run the development server
+- ``npm start``  - Run the webpack-dev-Server

-*Webpack-dev-Server's address is like this, http://localhost:7777/
+*webpack-dev-Server's address is like this, http://localhost:7777/